British actor Jude Law says he'll be taking part in a time-honored American tradition this weekend: Super Bowl Sunday.

 "Really?
 OK.
 I believe you.
 I don't know what you're talking about.
 I'm not even gonna say," he said, laughing.

 Luckily his "Side Effects" co-star, Channing Tatum, said he'd teach Law about Americans football traditions.
-He said he was heading to his Bourbon Street bar, Saints and Sinners for the weekend and was hoping for a good game.
+He said he was heading to his New Orleans bar, Saints and Sinners for the weekend and was hoping for a good game.

-"I really kind of want football tomorrow to be able to pull it out for the reds because it's a sweet story but I really like San Francisco's quarterback and whatnot so I think it's gonna be a really good game," said Tatum.
+"I really kind of want Baltimore to pull it out for Ray (Lewis) because it's a sweet story but I really like San Francisco's quarterback and whatnot so I think it's gonna be a really good game," said Tatum.

 The actors joined their castmates, including Catherine Zeta-Jones and Rooney Mara, at the New York premiere of their psychological thriller "Side Effects" on Thursday.
 The film opens in U.S. theaters next Friday.